Menstuff® has compiled the following information on Racism.

 In the morning we visited Negro Head Spring, named after a nearby dark rock and Negro Ben Peak, named after the miner.
 By noon we were at the sloping domes of Squaw Tits.
 All of these stops were in wilderness areas that required a bit of hiking or off-roading.
 All of them took us through some of the most scenic, remote areas of the state.

 The U.S. Geographic Names Board only changes names in wilderness areas if there is a strong overriding need, so many offensive place names are in federally owned boondockslike Chinaman Spring, where we ended the day.
 The spring is in the heart of Arizonas Coronado National Forest and is the setting of one of the U.S. Forest Services recommended hikes in the area, Chinaman Trail.
 The name is said to have been given to the area because of Chinese workers who dug a trail, tunnel and water ditch to aid miners.

-paid Chinese men swinging picks into the earth and lighting dynamite,
+poorly paid Chinese men swinging picks into the earth and

-clearing a path for white men searching for mineral riches.
+lighting dynamite, clearing a path for white men searching